2. Voluntary Activities

 Strategic Objective 5: To improve policy coherence on volunteering across Government both nationally and locally.

-The definition of volunteering is set out in The White Paper Supporting Voluntary Activity (2000):
+The definition of volunteering is set out in the National Volunteering Strategy and is defined as:

-Volunteer Ireland is the national volunteer development organisation and a support body for all local Volunteer Centres and Volunteering Information Services in Ireland.
+Volunteer Ireland is the national volunteer development organisation and a support body for Volunteer Centres in Ireland.
 The key roles of Volunteer Ireland are:

 - To manage I-VOL, the national database of Irish volunteering opportunities and listings